Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 North Carolina’s Medicaid spend-down for Medicaid ABD benefits and long-term care

-In North Carolina, applicants with incomes higher than the eligibility limit for Medicaid for the aged, blind and disable can enroll in the Medicaid spend-down, which allows medical bills to be subtracted from income that is counted toward the Medicaid eligibility limit.
+In North Carolina, applicants with incomes higher than the eligibility limit for Medicaid for the aged, blind and disabled can enroll in the Medicaid spend-down, which allows medical bills to be subtracted from income that is counted toward the Medicaid eligibility limit.
 This is called the Medicaid Deductible program in North Carolina.

 When an applicant is approved for the spend-down, Medicaid calculates the portion of their monthly income above the program’s income limit – which is known as “excess income.”
 Enrollees activate their spend-down coverage by submitting medical bills equal to this amount.

-North Carolina usually approves Medicaid spend-down benefits in 6 month increments – with additional coverage requiring the submission of new medical expenses.
+North Carolina usually approves Medicaid spend-down benefits in 6-month increments – with additional coverage requiring the submission of new medical expenses.

-Income eligibility: The income limit is $242 a month if single and $317 a month if married (as of 2019).
+Income eligibility: The income limit is $242 a month if single and $317 a month if married.

 Asset limits: The asset limit is $2,000 if single and $3,000 if married.